Strandzha Commune: Background

 East Thrace was first brought under the control of the Ottoman Empire in the 14th century, during which it crushed the Bulgarian Empire and subjugated it to Ottoman rule.
 The reaction against the occupation of Bulgaria culminated in the 19th century with the Bulgarian National Awakening, as Bulgarians increasingly rose up against Ottoman rule.
-Bulgarian anarchists of the period believed that the national liberation struggle against the Ottomans could be the means through which to achieve libertarian communism.
-The anarchist Hristo Botev even participated in the failed April Uprising of 1876 against the Ottomans, losing his life in the process.
-In total, 60 Bulgarian anarchists lost their lives during the national liberation struggle against the Ottomans.
+Bulgarian anarchists of the period believed that the national liberation struggle could be the means through which to achieve libertarian communism.
+The anarchist Hristo Botev even participated in the failed April Uprising of 1876, losing his life in the process.
+In total, 60 Bulgarian anarchists lost their lives during the national liberation struggle.

 Following the victory of the Russian Empire over the Ottoman Empire in the Russo-Turkish War of 1877–1878, the Treaty of San Stefano secured the establishment of the independent Principality of Bulgaria, although the revised Treaty of Berlin left it without many of its promised territories.
 The region of Adrianople, of which a third of the population was Bulgarian, remained under the control of the Ottomans and outside of the new Bulgarian state.

 Bulgarian refugees subsequently fled Adrianople to Bulgaria, where in 1893 they ignited a movement for Bulgarian irredentism, organizing themselves into the Internal Macedonian-Adrianople Revolutionary Organization (IMARO).
 They established a network of chetas, revolutionary cells which were to prepare for a popular uprising against the Ottomans in the occupied territories.
 In 1898, the Bulgarian anarchists of the Macedonian Secret Revolutionary Committee (MTRK), including Mihail Gerdzhikov, joined the IMARO and began participating in its revolutionary activities.
 In January 1903, the leadership of the IMARO initiated their plans for a mass insurrection in Bitola and Adrianople, with an underground congress of the IMARO electing Gerdzhikov to lead the Adrianople revolutionary district.